chyzas/vision-param-api/README.md

 1. Clone this rep
 2. Run `docker compose up -d`
-3. Once the containers are created ssh into the `php` container and run following commands
+3. Once the containers are created ssh into the php `docker exec -it container_id sh` container and run following commands

 ```
 composer install